MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nc-d3dkmthk-pdxgk_set_shared_power_component_state.md

 ### -param DeviceHandle

+An opaque handle which should be provided when making callbacks to the graphics device.

 ### -param PrivateHandle

+An opaque handle which will be provided in any callbacks.
+This handle must be globally unique, therefore, a pointer to the calling driver’s PDO or FDO should be used.

 ### -param ComponentIndex

+The index of the component.
+Generally, this will be the index used by the graphics adapter.
+The exception is for LDA scenarios, where the HIWORD of the ComponentIndex indicates the adapter index, as is done when the graphics driver is called by graphics kernel for F-state changes in LDA scenarios.

 ### -param Active

-#### - GraphicsDeviceHandle

-A handle to the graphics device.

-A handle to the graphics device.

-A handle to the graphics device.
+Specifies whether the shared power component state is active.

 ## -returns